jonis100/LiLimit/README.md

 # LiLimit

-An Open Source Chrome extension wichch allow you limit your time you spend and visits on any website s you choose.
+## _The Chrome extension that will help you take over your time_

-Make to take controle over your time.
+### A Chrome extension wichch allow you limit your time you spend and visits on any website s you choose.

 ## Installation and download (ongoing)